DjangoForAll/Django-Course/Level_6/4_Create_Views_and_Forms/Script/Readme.md

 ```

-the form class dynamically searches for methods with the name `clean_<fieldname>` and calls them when the form is validated.
+The form class dynamically searches for methods with the name `clean_<fieldname>` and calls them when the form is validated.
 The clean methods should return the cleaned value, Lets say that you wanted to keep the title in uppercase, you could do operations like that here.

-Raising Validation Errors wont actually stop execution here, instead Django forms will catch it and display the error in the form.
+Raising Validation Errors won't actually stop execution here, instead Django forms will catch it and display the error in the form.

 Similar to the clean methods, the form class also has a couple of methods that are called when the form is submitted, I'll leave documentation regarding all the possible methods in the text.